-Public service values are at the heart of the further education service.
-High standards of personal and corporate conduct, based on the principles set out in Appendix 2 of this Code, and the recognition that students and other users of the College's services come first, are a requirement of being a Corporation Member, and should underpin all decisions taken by the Corporation.
+Although further education corporations are classified as part of the private not for profit sector for government accounting purposes, they remain public bodies in many legal contexts.
+In particular, public service values are at the heart of the further education service.
+High standards of personal and corporate conduct, based on the principles set out in Appendices 1 and 2 of this Code, and the recognition that students and other users of the College's services come first, are a requirement of being a Corporation Member, and should underpin all decisions taken by the Corporation